Aminsfwt/Vehicle-Silhouettes-Prediction-with-Logestic-Regression-Algorithm/README.md

    ```

    This will:
-   - Scale new input data
+   - Scale the new input data
-   - Use the best trained model to predict the vehicle type
+   - Use the best-trained model to predict the vehicle type
    - Print the predicted class for each sample

-## Additional Notes

-- **Dataset Location:**
-  Ensure that `vehicle.csv` is in the correct folder relative to the scripts.
-Adjust file paths in the code if necessary.

-- **Customization:**
-  You can adjust the hyperparameter grid in `logreg.py` to suit different modeling needs.
-Feel free to experiment with different solvers and parameters.

-- **Troubleshooting:**
-  In case of issues with scaling or encoding, double-check that the dataset matches the expected format as used in the scripts.

-## Contact

-For questions or contributions, please open an issue or submit a pull request.

-Happy coding!